erasmus-without-paper/ewp-specs-sec-cliauth-tlscert/README.md

 This method of client authentication is [planned to be deprecated](https://github.com/erasmus-without-paper/ewp-specs-architecture/issues/17#issuecomment-292967277) soon.
 However, currently all implementers are still REQUIRED to support it.
-An alternative method of client authentication will be specified soon.
+An alternative method of client authentication has been [specified](https://github.com/erasmus-without-paper/ewp-specs-sec-cliauth-httpsig).

 Why is it planned to be deprecated?: